 Disclaimer: I finally get around to play in the sandbox like everyone else.
 Does anyone have a shovel and a pail I could borrow?
 I want to make a sandcastle.

 Author Notes: This is just a collection of one shots focused around the rivalry between Blades and Vortex set roughly somewhere towards the end of season two G1.
-I did take some liberties with the timeline, events that never did happen, and mechs' roles in their respective teams but I attempted to keep everyone as in character to the show as possible.
-Let me know if I utterly failed at the please.
+I did take some liberties with the timeline, events that never did happen, and mechs' roles in their respective teams but I did attempt to keep everyone as in character to the show as possible...
+Actually I think that means that this is more of an AU... yeah...

 Sit back and enjoy as Vortex goes in search of confirmation about the newest helomech on Earth while having fun playing with an unfortunate Aerialbot at the same time.